 6. Massaman Curry

-Massaman, which translates to Muslim curry, is a dish highly influenced from Indian Mughal cuisine which in turn is derived from Persian cuisine.
+Massaman, which translates to Muslim curry, is a dish highly influenced by Indian Mughal cuisine which in turn is derived from Persian cuisine.
 An extremely mild curry, Massaman is as Indian a dish as you could have in Thailand.

 If you love that occasional visit to a Thai restaurant in India to savour the green curry or yellow curry, you couldn’t dislike Massaman curry.
 Get some boiled rice by the side and dip into this coconut-infused delicacy before rounding it off with an ice-cold fruit juice to go with the humid Bangkok weather.